maikyganon/APFlix/README.md

-# APFlix - movie reco
+# APFlix - movie recommendation

 APFlix is a movie recommendation system that helps users discover new movies based on their preferences.
 Whether you're looking for action-packed thrillers or heartwarming romantic comedies, APFlix has got you covered.

 # Demo

-- For Demo go to - https://www.maikyganon.com/
+- For Demo go to - http://www.maikyganon.com/

 ## Table of Contents